 Not Having Employees Fill Out a Form I-9

 If made, this mistake can cost you dearly.
 In the rush to onboard an employee, you forget to present them with the Form I-9 (verification of employment eligibility).
-Or the more likely scenario, you don’t send it within the allotted three-day period.
 The best practice in this situation is to require the employee to bring all necessary documentation to complete the I-9 form on their first day in the office.
 Once they’ve completed their part of the form, you can complete your part on time.

 Waiting Too Late to Start Visa Application Process

 When companies seek work visas on behalf of incoming employees, they often underestimate the time required to complete the process.
 There’s a great deal of supporting documentation required from the employee, along with specific processes that the employer must fulfill.
 It’s important to start this process well before you need the employee to start work.